What if I incur expenses in relation to my job?

 If your employer did not have such a dispensation that covered the particular business expenses that were reimbursed to you, your employer had to report payment of these expenses to HMRC.
 They did this by completing a form P11D, or substitute, and you would also be given a copy of the relevant information.
 You would then have to make a claim to cancel out any tax charge caused by the reimbursed expenses.

-There are several different types of tax-deductible employment expenses.
-We explain a few in more detail in this section, but if you want to see other examples, go to the GOV.UK website.
+There are several different types of tax deductible employment expenses.
+We explain a few in more detail in this section, but if you want to see other examples, go to GOV.UK.
 In addition, you may be able to get tax relief if you incur business travel expenses or use your own car for business travel.

 It is worth noting that the rules for what is tax-deductible for employees are extremely tightly drawn.
 Basically, the expenditure must have been necessary – you could not have done your job without incurring the expense.